Prakash4-8/UC_Hackathon_22_StudentSolution/README.md

 # Project Name :- Student Solution

 ## About Project:
-This is a front end created in a 24-hour RevolutionUC Hackathon 2022.
+This is a front end project created in a 24-hour RevolutionUC Hackathon 2022.
 Official Link:

 ## Idea behind the project: